akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

 <a id="http-closing-connection-low-level"></a>
 ### Closing a connection

-The HTTP connection will be closed when the handling `Flow` cancels its upstream subscription or the peer closes the connection.
-An often times more convenient alternative is to explicitly add a `Connection: close` header to an `HttpResponse`.
+The HTTP connection will be closed when the handling @unidoc[Flow] cancels its upstream subscription or the peer closes the connection.
+An often times more convenient alternative is to explicitly add a `Connection: close` header to an
+@unidoc[HttpResponse].
 This response will then be the last one on the connection and the server will actively close the connection when it has been sent out.

 Connection will also be closed if request entity has been cancelled (e.g. by attaching it to `Sink.cancelled()`